-Notice of Annual Meeting of Shareholders To Be Held March 17, 2017 JW Marriott Miami 1109 Brickell Avenue Miami, FL 33131
+Notice of Annual Meeting of Shareholders To Be Held March 15, 2019 Conrad Miami 1395 Brickell Avenue Miami, FL 33131

-The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 17, 2017 at 10:00 a.m., Eastern Daylight Time, at the JW Marriott Miami, 1109 Brickell Avenue, Miami, Florida 33131, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 15, 2019 at 10:00 a.m., Eastern Daylight Time, at the Conrad Miami, 1395 Brickell Avenue, Miami, Florida 33131, for the following purposes:

 - 1. To elect a Board of Directors for the ensuing year; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To hold an advisory vote on the frequency of holding future advisory votes on executive compensation; - 4.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2017; and - 5.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2019; and - 4.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 13, 2017 will be entitled to vote at the Annual Meeting.
+Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 18, 2019 will be entitled to vote at the Annual Meeting.

 You are requested, regardless of the number of shares owned, to sign and date the enclosed proxy and to mail it promptly, or to use the telephone or Internet voting systems set forth in the proxy.
-You may revoke your proxy either by a written notice to HEICO or in person at the Annual Meeting or by a later dated proxy that is received in sufficient time by HEICO prior to the Annual Meeting.
+You may revoke your proxy at any time prior to its use by a revocation in writing to the Corporate Secretary at the Company's principal executive offices at 3000 Taft Street, Hollywood, Florida 33021 or a later dated proxy that is received in sufficient time by HEICO prior to the Annual Meeting and, if you attend the Annual Meeting, you may vote your shares in person.